sohaibsohail98/vagrant_github/devops_environment.md

 - how do we create a directory - mkdir nameofthedirectory
 - how do I go inside the dir - cd nameofthedirectory

+Exercise:

--Exercise: create two folders dir1, dir2
+- create two folders dir1, dir2
 - in each folder create 2 files test1.txt and test2.txt
 -check the current dir location and document the command to access the dir and exitO

+Navigating through Gitbash:

 To navigate into the root directory, use "cd /"
 To navigate to your home directory, use "cd" or "cd ~" To navigate up one directory level, use "cd .."
 To navigate to the previous directory (or back), use "cd -"

+Commands:

 - how to delete the file - use - rm nameofthefile - use sudo rm nameofthefile